-It was the summer of 2016 when I finally decided to take charge of my physical and mental health.
-I began seeing a therapist (this was my second attempt to do so), and I also began seeing a psychiatrist.
-It was during my second meeting with my psychiatrist that she told me I might have Bipolar Type Two.
-Quite frankly this didn’t come as a shock to me, as I already knew a bit about the disorder as my dad suffers from Bipolar Type One.
+Summer of 2016 I decided to take charge of my physical and mental health.
+I began seeing a therapist (again).
+Later I would be diagnosed with Bipolar Type Two.
+Quite frankly it didn’t come as a shock to me, as I already knew a bit about the disorder.
+My dad suffers from Bipolar Type One.
 These disorders are thought to have some genetic factors – which explains me.
+Thanks dad.

-What’s different about Bipolar Type Two is that it’s comprised of Depression and Hypomania.
+Bipolar Disorder has a couple different forms (See here for the distinctions).
+Bipolar Type II is comprised of depression and hypomania.
 Hypomania is similar to mania, but less intense.
 It’s usually characterized by similar tendencies.
-For me it’s a lot of risk taking, spending money I don’t have, grandiosity, over confidence, fleeting thoughts, lack of need for sleep, and sex.
+For me it’s a lot of risk taking, spending money I don’t have, grandiosity, over confidence, fleeting thoughts, less sleep, and more sex.
 I have to be honest with you, I love hypomania.
 Feeling on top of the world is wonderful.
-And compared to the depressive states I’d take hypomania any day.
-What I don’t like about hypomania is dealing with the consequences later.
-For example, hating the impulsive tattoos I’ve gotten.
-The holes in my face and body from when I irrationally ran to the shop to get piercings (I’ve had 17!).
+And compared to the depressive states I’d take it any day.
+What I don’t like about hypomania is dealing with the later consequences.
 Regretting one night stands.
-Paying off my credit cards for months because I went on a spending spree.
-Yada yada yada.
-What’s good about having the “milder form” of bipolar disorder is that hypomania usually doesn’t interfere with life.
+Paying off my credit cards for months because I spent too much.
+Over filling my schedule.
+Yada yada yada… What’s good about the “milder form” of bipolar disorder is that hypomania usually doesn’t interfere with life.
 We can go about our days, we can mend our mistakes, and keep our jobs.
-It doesn’t last long either, at lease for me.
-What’s bad about having this form of bipolar disorder is the immense amount of time we spend in the other state – depression.
+It doesn’t last long either, at least not for me.

-Bipolar Type Two patients generally have more depressive episodes than hypomanic.
-Now that doesn’t go for everyone and I am in no way a psychiatrist, but it certainly resonated with me.
-This state can last for days months or years.
-When I’m in it, I try to go numb.
+Depression can last for days, months or years.
+When I’m in it, I go numb.
 I feel empty.
+I’m turned off.
 My body feels heavy.
 My chest feels tight.
 I get frequent headaches.
 Some other symptoms are

 - Diminished pleasure